ionic-toolbox/app_from_scratch_with_sidemenu_left_and_right/README.md

 # Ionic Sidemenu App
-This is a sample Ionic 2 App to demonstrate let and right Sidemenues.
+This is a sample Ionic 2 App to demonstrate left and right Sidemenues.

 # Installation